 3. Resize your image

-despite the fact that an image will be seen as small, it’s whole size must load on your site.
+even though that an image would be seen as small, it’s the full size must load on your site.

 GOOD TO KNOW